 Both cultural and genetic evolution are constrained by unintended consequences.
 The inventors of laws and customs intended to improve a culture often ignore residual instincts, probably because they tend to be unevenly distributed within society and are frequently subconscious.
 Acceptance of a new law or custom will depend, at least in part, on whether such residual instincts reinforce or conflict with it.
 Cultures whose inventions maximize benefits and minimize adverse consequences in the long run will appear to be fit and might become prevalent as a result of being adopted by or imposed upon societies with less fit cultures.
-This assumes that cultural evolution, like genetic evolution, is inexorable and amoral, which fits much human history but ignores more recent human efforts to protect both cultural and species diversity for its own sake.

 Cultures themselves differ in how effectively they promote or constrain their own cultural evolution, resulting in a wide range of ability to deal with conflicts within and between societies (Acemoglu and Robinson, 2020).
 The parallel in genetic evolution would be a mutation in a pathway that regulates the repair of DNA, which would change the rate at which other future mutations could evolve the species.
-A culture that encourages the invention of new policies could adapt more readily to new challenges and opportunities but might also become inherently unstable.
-The anthropologists Victor and Edith Turner studied how the public rituals that all human cultures have developed serve to defuse the tension between accepted social behavior and instinctual emotions such as jealousy, ecstasy, anger and grief (note the early appearance of burial and religious rituals in Figure 1).
-These emotions and rituals tend to be associated with threshold events ("limens" in Turners' lexicon) such as mating, birth and death (Bigger, 2009).
-When modern societies integrate people from many different cultures, their diverse native rituals may be lost, misunderstood or incompatible, rendering them less effective (Parekh, 1997;Rosenblatt, 2008).
+A culture that encourages the invention of new policies could adapt more readily to new challenges and opportunities but might also become spontaneously unstable.